|

 Parish Maps

-Today modern maps show the parish boundary and it is no longer
+Today modern maps show the parish boundary and it is no longer crucial to

-being forgotten.
+forgotten.
 Maps sometimes fail to accurately reflect the extent of the

 boundaries of commons and village greens or precise route of footpaths and